 This theme comes with a sidebar widget area which appears on most pages, and three footer widget areas which appear on every page.

 I recommend using the footer widget areas.
 Visitors to your website will commonly look for contact details at the bottom of your site.
 You can use multiple widgets to separate the details like this.

-This theme integrates with the free Food and Drink Menu plugin.
+This theme integrates with the free Five Star Restaurant Menu plugin.

 Once the plugin is installed and activated, you can begin building your menus by going to the Menu Items page in your WordPress admin area.

-This theme integrates with the free Restaurant Reservations plugin.
+This theme integrates with the free Five Star Restaurant Reservations plugin.

 Once the plugin is installed and activated, create a new page for your booking form.
 Then go to the Bookings > Settings page and select your Booking Page.
 The reservations form will automatically appear on this page.

 You can also add the form to any page or post with the